preparation sectional graphic

 If you need to get to the Rideshare Base, you have several options:

-• Regional Transportation – Unfortunately, there are no direct bus routes from the airport to the Rideshare Base.
-If you don’t mind taking one bus and transferring to a second bus, with total travel time from the airport to the rideshare base being about one hour, check out the RTC website for bus schedules here.
+• Regional Transportation – No direct bus routes from the airport to the Rideshare Base.
+If you don’t mind taking a few different buses via transfers, check out the RTC website for bus routes and schedules here.

 Directions to Black Rock City, NV